charlottesville-syllabus/charlottesville-syllabus.github.io/_annotations/that-world-is-gone.md

 ---
 layout: annotation
-title: That World is Gone: Race and Displacement in a Southern Town
+title: "That World is Gone: Race and Displacement in a Southern Town"
 creator:
   - Ayers, Hannah
   - Warren, Lance